uttam1301/HackerRank---C/README.md

-If you are interested in helping or have a solution in the C language feel free to make a pull request.
+If you are interested in helping or have a solution in the C and C++ language feel free to make a pull request.